 When I started a low carb way of life in 2015, I was adopting this way of eating to help control my Type 2 Diabetes, not necessary to lose weight.
 There were only a few commercial options available at that time.
 I think maybe that was a good thing.

 Now that keto diets are becoming more popular with the general public for weight loss, many commercial products are marketed as being “keto-friendly”.
 That doesn’t mean these products are the best choices.

 This one is a perfect example.
 I didn’t even bother looking at the ingredient list.
 If one serving is 20 grams of carbs how does that fit with a Keto diet which is generally recognized to be 20 grams of carbs TOTAL for the day???

 If you’re following a low carb or keto diet for diabetes control, many of these commercial products contain different forms of sugar that you should stay away from.
 If you’re serious about following a low carb diet for diabetes, these ingredients aren’t ideal.

 There are many different versions of keto diets.
 Many of them rely on a net carb calculation.
 Net carbs are different than total carbs.
 When manufacturers create commercially processed products and call them keto, what they’re frequently doing is adding additional fiber.
 They subtract that fiber from the actual carbs to arrive at a net carb number.
 This calculation makes their product look like it is lower in carbs.

 So, what are the options?
-Real food rather than commercially processed items is still your best choice.
-And learning to read labels is essential if you want to stay on track with choosing low carb snacks and not being fooled by marketing.
+Real food rather than commercially processed items are still your best choice.
+And learning to read labels is essential if you want to stay on track with choosing low-carb snacks and not being fooled by marketing.

 Real Food Low Carb Snack Suggestions